ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/BandpassCalibrator.rst

 :doc:`../calim/cbpcalibrator`, which requires MSs for all beams to be given.
 This is a parallel job, the size of which is configurable through ``NUM_CPUS_CBPCAL``.

+If a second processing job is run with a higher ``BEAM_MAX`` (and hence wanting to use beams not included in a previous bandpass solution), the bandpass table is deleted and re-made once the new beams are split and flagged.

 +---------------------------------------+---------------------------------------+----------------------------------------------------+-----------------------------------------------------------+
 | Variable                              | Default                               | Parset equivalent                                  | Description                                               |